ns14/ns14.github.io/index.md

+# Nidhi Sonwalkar

 Hi!
-My name is Nidhi Sonwalkar, and I am a first-semester senior studying mechanical and aerospace engineering.
+My name is Nidhi, and I am a first-semester senior studying mechanical and aerospace engineering.

 ## Labs